cuba/FormKit/README.md

 ## Credits

-FormkKit is owned and maintained by Jacob Sikorski.
+FormKit is owned and maintained by Jacob Sikorski.

 ## License